sboesebeck/morphium/README.md

 response received): 223 msg/s at 4.5 ms latency against PoppyDB vs. 89 msg/s at 11.3 ms
 against the MongoDB replica set — 2.5× the throughput at less than half the latency, thanks to PoppyDB and Morphium Messaging being optimized for each other (both sides detect the counterpart).
-The round-trip figures predate the 2026-08 messaging optimizations (answers dispatched before the `processed_by` write, non-exclusive messages processed straight from the change-stream `fullDocument`) and are due for re-measurement — the PoppyDB advantage should have widened.
+Re-measured 2026-08-07 with the Morpheus load generator (100 msg/s fixed rate, 5 sender threads, Mac Studio client): median round-trip 2.4 ms against a local PoppyDB replica set vs 5.7 ms against the MongoDB replica set — the ~2.5× relationship holds, and a same-session A/B attributes 8–18 % lower median RTT to the 2026-08 messaging optimizations (answers dispatched before the `processed_by` write, non-exclusive messages processed straight from the change-stream `fullDocument`).
 PoppyDB's strength is latency, not raw one-way throughput on constrained hardware.
 Persistence there is snapshot-based, see the [PoppyDB section](#-poppydb--mongodb-compatible-in-memory-server) below._

 _**How real is Kafka's 100K+ figure — and how big is the gap really?** We measured both on